gvwilson/thirdbit/src/fiction/iffy/index.md

 "Aright,
 stay there if you want to—I'll get a better view up front anyway."
-A moment later she was rolling through the tunnel once again with three of the new bots following single file behind her.
+A moment later she was rolling through the tunnel once again with her three new friends following single file behind her.

 Iffy leaned back gingerly against the crippled bot.
 It rotated its head to study her.